Human presence in space: Terminology

+For outer space being the dominant expanse of space, "space" is often used synonymously for outer space, referring to human presence in space to human presence across all of space, including astronomical bodies which outer space surrounds.

 The United States has been using the term "human presence" to identify one of the long-term goals of its space program and its international cooperation.
 While it traditionally means and is used to name direct human presence, it is also used for mediated presence.
 Differentiating human presence in space between direct and mediated human presence, meaning human or non-human presence, such as with crewed or uncrewed spacecraft, is rooted in a history of how human presence is to be understood (see dedicated chapter).

 Human, particularly direct, presence in space is sometimes replaced with "boots on the ground" or equated with space colonization.
 But such terms, particularly colonization and even settlement has been avoided and questioned to describe human presence in space, since they employ very particular concepts of appropriation, with historic baggage, addressing the forms of human presence in a particular and not general way.

 Alternatively some have used the term "humanization of space", which differs in focusing on the general development, impact and structure of human presence in space.

 On an international level the United Nations uses the phrase of "outer space activity" for the activity of its member states in space.

 History

-Human presence in space, that is in outer space, above Earth's atmosphere, began with the first launches of artificial objects into outer space in the mid 20th century.

-Since then the activity and presence in outer space has increased to the point where Earth is orbited by a vast number of artificial objects and the far reaches of the Solar System have been visited and explored by a range of space probes.
+Human presence in outer space began with the first launches of artificial object in the mid 20th century, and has increased to the point where Earth is orbited by a vast number of artificial objects and the far reaches of the Solar System have been visited and explored by a range of space probes.
 Human presence throughout the Solar System is continued by different contemporary and future missions, most of them mediating human presence through robotic spaceflight.

 First a realized project of the Soviet Union and followed in competition by the United States, human presence in space is now an increasingly international and commercial field.